quii/learn-go-with-tests/reflection.md

 }
 ```

-However, by design you cannot get values out of a map by index.
+However by design you cannot get values out of a map by index.
 It's only done by _key_, so that breaks our abstraction, darn.

 ## Refactor